bartutaskin/SE4458-MediaPipe-MLOps/README.md

 # Hand Tracking with MediaPipe and MLflow

-This project is developed as part of the **SE 4458 - Software Engineering** course.
+This project is developed as part of the **SE 4458 - SYSTEMS ARCHITECTURE FOR LARGE-SCALE SYSTEMS** course.
 It demonstrates real-time hand tracking using **MediaPipe**, integrated with **MLflow** for basic MLOps functionalities such as logging parameters and performance metrics (FPS).

 ## 📌 Project Structure